Valyo95/card-cost-service/Readme.md

 }
 ```

----
+The `card_number` request body is also validated to be a valid card number or exactly 16 digits.
+Otherwise an error is message is returned.

 The BIN information obviously doesn't change frequently.
 This can be used to reduce the number of calls to the Binlist API.

-The **Card Cost Service** does this by caching the Bin Response by using [Spring Cache](https://docs.spring.io/spring-framework/docs/4.3.x/spring-framework-reference/html/cache.html)
+The **Card Cost Service** does this by caching the Bin Response by using [Spring Cache](https://docs.spring.io/spring-framework/docs/4.3.x/spring-framework-reference/html/cache.html).

 The cache is set to be cleared each day but the specific interval is configurable and can be changed by the user
 by overwriting the `binlist.api.clearBinCacheInterval` property in the [application.yml](src/main/resources/application.yml).